eng-boda/Wahdy_Aref_Howa_Da_Dor_ElBotola_Final/README.md

 # 5.High Level Archeticture
 	Client go to the API Gateway and from it go to the server that has it's services and save new operations on database or get from it
 ![HLD](./HLD.png)

+---

+# 6.Deep Dives
+	Problem1: User can check the same product multiple time
+	Trade-off: Use cache to save visited sites and make the latency be lower

+	Problem2: When user make order or receives notifications it consumes time from the server
+	Trade-off: Use Queue to make this work beside the current work